megatnuar/megatnuar.github.io/_pages/about.md

   - /about.html
 ---

 I've been interested in computers and coding since before I was in my first programming class in university.
 I wrote down a lot of ideas which would turn into potential projects had I put more effort into doing it and writing it down.
 I've played a bit with RaspberryPis and microcontrollers, built a secondary pc with Linux as an operating system.
 But I never really put my ideas and projects out there.
-So I made this github portfolio/blog as means to document the things I think about.
+So welcome I guess.

 ---
 # 🎓📜 Education
 I graduated with a bachelor's degree in physics from the International Islamic University Malaysia (IIUM).
 In my third year, I took computational physics classes as part of my undergrad's concentration.
 I did my undergraduate thesis in the field of quantum information where I studied the interaction between a qubit and a spin coherent state varying in their dipole-interaction strength visualised in the Majorana representation.

 ---
 # 😸 Now